Born on the Fourth of July (film): Casting

 Sean Penn, Charlie Sheen and Nicolas Cage were among those considered by Stone to portray Kovic.
-In 1987, Stone's agent Paula Wagner had shown Platoon to Tom Cruise, after he had expressed interest in working with the director.
+In 1987, Stone's agent Paula Wagner had shown Platoon to Tom Cruise, after he had expressed interest in working with Stone.
 Cruise met with Stone to discuss the role in January 1988.
 The studio was concerned over the prospects of Cruise appearing as a dramatic film lead.
-Stone, in particular, had dismissed his previous film Top Gun (1986) as a "fascist movie", but expressed that he was drawn to the actor's "Golden Boy" image.
+Stone, in particular, had dismissed his previous film Top Gun (1986) as a "fascist movie", but expressed that he was drawn to Cruise's "Golden Boy" image.
 "I saw this kid who has everything," he stated.
 "And I wondered what would happen if tragedy strikes, if fortune denies him ...
 I thought it was an interesting proposition: What would happen to Tom Cruise if something goes wrong?"
 Kovic was also wary of Cruise's casting, but relented when the actor visited him at his home in Massapequa, New York.

 Cruise spent one year preparing for the role.
 He visited several veterans' hospitals, read various books on the Vietnam War and practiced riding in a wheelchair.
-At one point during pre-production, Stone suggested that Cruise be injected with a chemical drug that would render him paralyzed for two days; the director believed that the drug would help him realistically portray the difficulties of being a paraplegic.
+At one point during pre-production, Stone suggested that Cruise be injected with a chemical drug that would render him paralyzed for two days; Stone believed that the drug would help him realistically portray the difficulties of being a paraplegic.
 The insurance company responsible for the film vetoed the idea, believing that the drug would cause permanent incapacitation.
 Kovic visited the production daily and would often participate in rehearsals with Cruise.
 Kovic also appears in the film as a World War II veteran at an Independence Day parade who flinches in response to exploding firecrackers, a reflex that Cruise's character develops later in the film.
 On July 3, 1989, following the end of reshoots, Kovic gave Cruise his Bronze Star Medal as a birthday present and in praise of his commitment to the role.